jstarzon/STL-File-Vault/README.md

 STL File Vault is a web application that provides a secure platform for users to upload and store STL (Standard Tessellation Language) files.
 It offers an intuitive interface for uploading files, collecting contact details, and securely storing them on the server.

+I use it to 3D print things for my friends.
+They just simply put their file and info what should I do with it.

 ## Features

 - Easy file upload: Drag and drop STL files onto the upload area or click to select files.